dotnet/orleans/src/Documentation/streaming/streams_quick_start.md

 var stream = streamProvider.GetStream<int>(guid, "RANDOMDATA");
 ```

 As you can see our stream has a GUID and a namespace.
 This will make it easy to identify unique streams.
-For example, in a chat room namespace can "Rooms" and GUID be the owning RoomGrain's GUID.
+For example, a chat room the namespace can be "Rooms" and GUID can be the owning RoomGrain's GUID.

 Here we use the GUID of some known chat room.
 Now using the `OnNext` method of the stream we can push data to it.
 Let's do it inside a timer and using random numbers.
 You could use any other data type for the stream as well.